canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 #.
 MAAS now displays an overview screen on which you can adjust some
    high-level parameters.

    #.
-Review these settings for sanity.
+Review these settings.
 Some show options that were
       set earlier in this process.
 Most others should be self-explanatory.
       The standard MAAS images are among the items shown.
 Be sure the Ubuntu versions and architectures you need are checked, and click Update